 A guide to overseeding and transition turf.

-- To protect the underlying warm-season turf (couch/Kikuyu) which goes dormant and doesn’t grow in cooler weather;
+- To protect the underlying warm-season turf (couch/Kikuyu) that goes dormant and does not grow in cooler weather;

 - To give a good colour and

 - To manage shaded turf.
-In many modern day stadiums shade causes the couch present to struggle.
-Overseeding with a cool season grass means the surface is playable when it is under the most use.
+In many modern-day stadiums, shade causes the couch present to struggle.
+Overseeding with cool season grass means the surface is playable when it is under the most use.

 The key to successful overseeding and transition is timing.
-If it is done properly it protects the underlying turf and has a great colour over the winter months.
-Although a cheaper option, the use of turf pigments doesn’t protect the underlying dormant turf.
+Done properly, it protects the underlying turf and gives a great colour over the winter months.
+Although a cheaper option, you can consider use of turf pigments like Vertmax Duo, but these do not protect the underlying dormant turf.

-During the winter sports season, the lush green playing surfaces that you see on Australian TV are all overseeded with perennial ryegrass seed.
+During the winter sports season, the lush green playing surfaces that you see on Australian TV are all overseeded with perennial ryegrass seed, and especially newer varities like Intense perennial ryegrass and Slugger 3GL.
 So if you have warm-season turf then this article is directed at you if you want it to look good all year round.

 The decision as to what variety to use and whether Continental or Mediterranean germplasm is one we will leave to you.
 However, this recent blog on NZ vs US ryegrass may help.